zowe/docs-site/docs/user-guide/ze-use-cics-resources.md

 3. Expand each resource type to view their resources.
 (The number of resources in a resource tree displays in square brackets next to the tree name.)

-   The list of resources is pre-filtered to exclude many of the IBM-supplied resources **[is "resources" correct?]**.
+   The list of resources is pre-filtered to exclude many of the IBM-supplied resources.
 This narrows the contents to include only user programs.

 4. Use the **Search** icon in a resource type to apply a filter.